devsoominchae/auto_k8s_info/README.md

+### Automate k8s troubleshooting
-### The purpose of this project is to automate situation appraisal procedures of the get-k8s-info.sh output provided by SAS.
+The purpose of this project is to automate situation appraisal procedure of the get-k8s-info.sh output provided by SAS.

 ### TODO
 1. Read kubectl get pods output and analyze pods in abnormal state